 New General Catalogue (NGC) and IC (Index Catalogue)

 The NGC was compiled by John Louis Emil Dreyer (director of the Armagh Observatory from 1882 - 1916).

 |NGC 1904 (M79)||Globular cluster||+7.7||42,000||Part of Canis Major Dwarf galaxy|

 by Williamina Fleming

 Extrasolar Planet in Lepus

 One extrasolar planetary system found in the constellation Lepus, HD 33283 b, is a gas giant which is in an extremely close and chaotic orbit around its star.
-A further extrasolar planet was detected by the WASP survey in 2011.
+Further extrasolar planets have been discovered since that initial one.

 Extrasolar Planet Table

 |HD 33283||HD 33283 b||0.33||18.2||2006||Hot gas giant, eccentric orbit|

 |HD 33142||HD 33142 c||6||834||2016||Superjovian/habitable zone|